Meleagrista/jsx-vigo-bus-eta/README.md

 - [X] Add color to the badges in the `Linea` view.
 - [ ] Add loading view to avoid placeholder values showing.
 - [ ] Add general stop fetch function.
+- [ ] Update view initialization to load whatever data it has first.

 <!-- # Contributing
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".